Remodelling of Isaacs Yard, North Devon – Architects Hilton Barnfield.

-This key strategic site now serves as an opportunity for Torridge Distric Council to re-invigorate the town centre with a communinity focused, mixed-use development that brings culture, connectivity, and the opportunity for a thriving and distinctive local economy to Bideford.
+This key strategic site now serves as an opportunity for Torridge Distric Council to re-invigorate the town centre.
+The chance for a communinity focused, mixed-use development that brings culture and connectivity.
+The site provides the opportunity for a thriving and distinctive local economy for Bideford.

-Isaac’s Yard is the largest single developable space within the town centre and will serve to respond to a series of local issues including;
+Isaac’s Yard is the largest single developable space within the town centre.
+The space will serve to respond to a series of local issues including:

 - A declining role of the town centre and its community impact